 As well as providing the right information, consider how you deliver the information.
 Architects are often ‘small businesses’ so are time poor and consequently hard to get hold of.
 Choose your channels of communication carefully and present the appropriate product information in an easy to access format.

 The internet is often a starting point for architects seeking construction product information.
 Search engines, product directories and manufacturer websites all provide useful data.
-Our research, the Construction Media Index shows that architects use product directories significantly more than contractors, yet contractors are more active on social media than architects, for example.
+Our research, the Construction Media Index shows that architects use product directories significantly more than contractors, yet contractors use YouTube more than architects, for example.
 And that architects are keen readers of industry magazines and journals.
 It is a great source of information to inform your communications strategy, looking at online and hardcopy journal readership, the use of: blogs, online articles, social networks, devices, apps, product directories and attendance at technical seminars.

 Providing specification guidance